PrinceOfPuppers/smart-home-server/README.md

 # Pages

 ## Dashboard
-Displays desired datasources in an easy to read way, clicking on the name tag will refresh its information.
+A page for displaying desired datasources in an easy to read way, clicking on the name tag will refresh its information.
 Each datasource can be customized with buttons to hide its contents, colored nametags, buttons to make http requests, and more.

 <img align="left" height="300" src="images/pages/dashboard.jpg">
 <br clear="left"/>